Database-Augmented Query Representation for Information Retrieval: Experimental Results and Analyses

-\paragraph{Effectiveness of Set Encoding} To see the effectiveness of the graph-based set encoding strategy when incorporating the metadata information into the query, we compare it with two types of baselines: appending their textual terms into the query or encoding them without considering the graph structure.
-As Figure~\ref{fig:minipage} shows, simply appending the query with additional terms or taking the average of all representations in the metadata without graph structure is not as effective as ours.
+\paragraph{Effectiveness of Set-Encoding} To see the effectiveness of the graph-based set-encoding strategy when incorporating the metadata information into the query, we compare it with two types of baselines: appending their textual terms into the query or encoding them without considering the graph structure.
+As Figure~\ref{fig:meanpooling} shows, simply appending the query with additional terms or taking the average of all representations in the metadata without graph structure is not as effective as ours.
 This demonstrates the efficacy of our two-stage (column- and query-levels) set-based metadata encoding strategy.

-\paragraph{Analyses on Metadata Category} To investigate how each category of the metadata contributes to overall performance, we conduct ablation studies by reporting the rate of performance increase when excluding or adding each category.
-As Figure~\ref{tab:ablation} shows, each category plays a crucial role in enhancing overall performance.
-Furthermore, while each category does contribute to improved performance compared to the baseline without expansion, their performances are still not as high as when all categories are combined in DAQu.
-This implies that the information from each category is complementary to each other.
-Interestingly, using the `tags' category (the information within the same table as the query) provides a small improvement, compared to using the `comments' category from another table, which corroborates our hypothesis that it is important to use knowledge from multiple tables within the relational database.

-\paragraph{Analyses on Hyperparameters} We explore how varying the lambda value ($\lambda$) in Equation~\ref{eq:query_reformulation} (that balances the query representation with the metadata representation) impacts the overall performance in Figure~\ref{fig:minipage}.
+\paragraph{Analyses on Hyperparameters} We explore how varying the lambda value ($\lambda$) (balancing the query and metadata representations) impacts the overall results in Figure~\ref{fig:minipage}.
 Specifically, when the lambda value is too low ($\lambda$ = 0.1), the model fails to capture the original query's intent.
 Conversely, a high lambda value ($\lambda = 0.9$) leads to the model overemphasizing the original query over the metadata, thereby underutilizing the meaningful metadata representation, which degrades the performance.
-Thus, selecting an optimal lambda value is crucial for balancing these aspects to enhance overall performance.
+Thus, selecting an optimal lambda value is crucial for balancing these aspects to enhance performance.